SC Program Staff FAQs

 The PIER Plan requirement does not apply to conference proposals, but the review criterion and guiding reviewer questions for the PIER Plan that a reviewer sees in PAMS is fixed for the SC Open Call and can’t be changed, what should I instruct reviewers to do about the PIER Plan criterion?

-Please instruct the reviewers to insert “N/A” in PAMS for the fifth criterion regarding the PIER Plans.
+Please instruct the reviewers to insert “N/A” in PAMS for the fifth criterion regarding the PIER Plans if they are reviewing a conference proposal.

 What will be SC’s involvement if a code of conduct is violated at an SC funded event?